SamuelRobertBond/TypingChampion/README.md

 Typing Champ is a typing fighting game made for the 2017 A Game by its cover game jam.
 The game jam required us to make a game inspired by artwork given in the are exhibition linked below.
 We used the Libgdx Game Development Framework and Kryonet.

+What We Came Up With:

+A typer-fighter boxing game.

 How To Play:

 After connecting to a lobby click ready in order to queue yourself for a match.